pperkovich1/Romero_VAE_DCA/notes/dca_steps.md

    # convert stockhom format to aligned fasta (afa) format
    /home/romeroroot/code/hmmer-3.1b2-linux-intel-x86_64/binaries/esl-reformat -u -o mDHFR.afa afa mDHFR.sto
    ```
 1. Filter the columns of the MSA.
 There are several extra columns in the output and we only want to keep those that correspond to our query sequence.
+For this step we use the [last_record_filter.py](../source/make_dataset/last_record_filter.py).
+Copy this file to your working directory.
    ```shell
    # Load up the pytorch-docker conda environment
    conda activate pytorch-docker